ColinRosati1/ubi/README.md

 ### Goal

 Create an easy to digest and navigate directory of Universal Basic Income.
-Providing an engaging directory is helpful at exploring changes of financial systems
+Providing an engaging directory is helpful at exploring changes of how money moves.

 ### Tools